highbiza/wagtail-roadrunner/README.md

 ```

 This will add the wagtail-roadrunner github repo's javascript to your project.
-Now you can import the classes from wagtail-roadrunner in your js files.
+You can now import the classes from wagtail-roadrunner in your js files.

-Wagtail-roadrunner does use jsx, but without React because the way wagtail's
+Wagtail-roadrunner does use jsx, but without React because of the way wagtail's
 widgets work.
 They need to be rendered immediately into a placeholder div,
 which would become very tedious in React. wagtail-roadrunner uses jsx-render,
 which provides a jsx renderer implementation.
 Use the ``renderInPlaceHolder``